 Please note: the student will not be able to register for classes until he/she has fullfilled this requirement.

 All registered students, regardless of insurance, are eligible for SHS care.
 Please encourage your student to use SHS - we provide a relaxed, friendly environment so that all students feel comfortable coming to us for help.
-Our providers love working with the students and are very aware of health issues specific to this age group.
+Our providers love working with the students and are experienced in health issues specific to this age group.
 Even if your student waives out of SHIP, he/she is still eligible to use SHS for their basic health care.
 Some charges are incurred for specific services without SHIP, but these charges are modest.
 Read more about Cost of Services here.

 If your student is under 18 years of age, a parent or legal guardian must sign a "Consent for Medical Treatment" form before the student can be seen at Student Health.
 You can download the consent form, sign it, and fax it to our Medical Records Department at (858) 534-7545.
 Read about other requirements if your child is under 18 years of age here.

 Undergraduate and graduate students at UC San Diego can receive coverage through the UC system-wide insurance plan.
 The benefit structure is tremendous - all primary care visits, routine immunizations and lab tests at Student Health are completely covered by the plan.
 This means that your student will have no out-of-pocket costs for appointments, labwork or routine immunizations obtained at Student Health Services.

 Compare that to the cost for a visit with a doctor or nurse practitioner, labs and immunizations for a student without SHIP which can easily exceed $100.
 This plan also provides up to 90% coverage for students who are referred to UCSD Medical Center specialists and facilities with no annual deductible.
 Co-pays and coinsurance do apply.